 In my mid twenties I met a local Christian lass from Bury who attended Trinity Grace Church in Ramsbottom.
 After a few years we got married and we lived in London for a bit before deciding that it wasn’t really that grim up North, quite the contrary, and we moved to Ramsbottom.
 We now have two daughters and attend Trinity Grace Church where I have been made a deacon and run some of the Children ministry.

-Oliver Allmand-Smith begins his pastoral ministry at Trinity Grace Church, formally known as Ramsbottom Evangelical Church in 1988.
+Oliver Allmand-Smith began his pastoral ministry at Trinity Grace Church, formerly known as Ramsbottom Evangelical Church in 1998.
 He took over from Pastor Raymond Gregory who began his ministry in Ramsbottom in 1955.
-God certainly knows how to keep His Church.